 The great thing about the Three Castles is that you stay in the same hotel throughout the event.
 That means, of course, that you can unpack and set up home for few days in your room, with no tiresome repacking each day.

-TO JOIN THE THREE CASTLES MAILING LIST AND RECEIVE MORE INFORMATION WHEN AVAILABLE CLICK HERE.
+TO JOIN THE MAILING LIST AND RECEIVE AN ENTRY PACK CLICK HERE.

-We handle every detail for you and as our Rally HQ we use one of Llandudno’s best AA four star hotels, The Imperial Hotel.
+As our Rally HQ we use one of Llandudno’s best AA four star hotels, The Imperial Hotel.
 Here, we have a large number of rooms reserved.
 Your entry fee does not include accommodation but entry does give you access to those rooms at a special rate for the Rally.
-Standard twin or double rooms with breakfast start at £120 per night for 2 people, and various room types and views are available here.
+Standard twin or double rooms with breakfast start at £125 per night for 2 people, and various room types and views are available here.
+As soon as you enter, you'll receive details of how to book.

 Two other AA four star hotels in Llandudno with whom we have long friendly relationships are the Empire Hotel, and the St. George’s.
 You might also consider the spacious comfortable suites at Osborne House, a four star boutique hotel.
 The links below are there to help you decide which hotel you'd like to stay in.
 Do please note that we do not have room allocations at these other hotels and Llandudno is popular, so book early.
 Equally, they are familiar with and enjoy having rally guests.